apify/apify-cli/README.md

            command will create or modify the actor with the name specified in ".actor/actor.json" file.

 OPTIONS
-  -b, --build-tag=build-tag              Build tag to be applied to the successful actor build.
+  -b, --build-tag=build-tag              Build tag to be applied to the successful Actor build.
 By default, it is taken
                                          from the ".actor/actor.json" file

   -v, --version=version                  Actor version number to which the files should be pushed.
 By default, it is